Dementia Eating and Drinking guide

-At Independent People Homecare, we understand that eating and drinking can be difficult for those living with dementia.
+At IP Homecare, we understand that eating and drinking can be difficult for those living with dementia.
 Our dementia eating and drinking guide outlines ways you can support someone, drawing on experience of caring for those dealing with dementia and eating issues.
 Increasing your knowledge and knowing how to make adaptations means you can enable your loved one to remain at home, eating and drinking well with dementia.

 Dementia and weight loss

 Those living with dementia may lose weight for a variety of reasons, with the most common being unable to communicate and recognise hunger.
 Difficulty with chewing and swallowing can also contribute to dementia and weight loss issues, along with poor coordination that can put people off their food.
 According to the Alzheimer’s Society, 20-40% of those diagnosed with dementia will experience depression, which can also cause loss of appetite.